Virtues and Vices

 Teachability is one of the marks of a soul still governable by grace.
 The teachable person can be instructed, corrected, redirected, and advised without collapsing into wounded pride.
 Counsel serves this teachability by helping the soul see more truly than it would alone.
 Self-direction resists both.
 It prefers private instinct, private interpretation, and private control.

 Scripture repeatedly praises counsel and warns against isolation in judgment.
 The wise man hears and becomes wiser; safety is found in many counselors.
-This does not mean the soul should become unstable or unable to decide.
-It means God often protects us through the truth spoken by others.
+This does not mean the soul should become incapable of deciding.
+It means God often protects souls through truth spoken by others.1

-The opposite pattern also appears often in Scripture.
+The opposite pattern also appears again and again in Scripture.
 Men trust their own way, reject warning, and harden under correction.
 Self-direction becomes ruinous precisely because it mistakes autonomy for wisdom.
 The soul no longer asks what is true, but what preserves its own control.

-St. Benedict and the older monastic tradition are very sober about counsel because they know how subtly self-will hides.
+St. Benedict and the monastic tradition are sober about counsel because they know how subtly self-will hides.
 The person most in danger is often the one most convinced of his own clarity.
-The older ascetical tradition therefore repeatedly stresses spiritual direction, consultation, and docility.
+Catholic ascetical writers therefore stress spiritual direction, consultation, and docility.2

-St. Francis de Sales is also useful here, because he combines gentle confidence with real submission to guidance.
+St. Francis de Sales is useful here because he combines gentle confidence with real submission to guidance.
 He does not encourage timidity, but neither does he flatter private self-sufficiency.
 A soul can be peaceful and still receive counsel.

-The saints also illustrate this beautifully.
-Many of the strongest among them were very teachable.
+The saints illustrate this repeatedly.
+Many of the strongest among them were deeply teachable.
 Their greatness did not lie in self-direction.
 It lay in their willingness to be ruled by grace through legitimate guidance.

 The present age glorifies self-direction.
 People are told to trust their own process, define their own path, and follow their own inner sense.
 This spirit corrupts religion deeply.
 It makes correction feel invasive and counsel feel suspect.